jokerinya/fsopen-part9/patientor/README.md

 ![DevTools](./readmeimg/16a.png)

 You might also want to have a look at the console tab.
 If something fails, [part 3](https://fullstackopen.com/en/part3) of the course shows how the problem can be solved.

+> ## Exercises 9.10.-9.11.

+Similarly to Ilari's flight service, we do not use a real database in our app but instead use hardcoded data that is in the files [diagnoses.json](https://github.com/fullstack-hy2020/misc/blob/master/diagnoses.json) and [patients.json](https://github.com/fullstack-hy2020/misc/blob/master/patients.json).
+Get the files and store those in a directory called data in your project.
+All data modification can be done in runtime memory, so during this part it is _not necessary to write to a file._

+## 9.10: Patientor backend, step3

+Create a type Diagnose and use it to create endpoint _/api/diagnoses_ for fetching all diagnoses with HTTP GET.

+Structure your code properly by using meaningfully-named directories and files.

+**Note** that diagnoses may or may not contain the field _latin_.
+You might want to use [optional properties](https://www.typescriptlang.org/docs/handbook/interfaces.html#optional-properties) in the type definition.